 Also located on the west coast of Nusa Penida is the famous Kelingking Beach or otherwise known as ‘T-rex’ Beach for its dinosaur-shaped rock formation.
-If you love snorkeling, Crystal Beach will be the perfect spot for you.
+If you love snorkelling, Crystal Beach will be the perfect spot for you.

 Things to Bring with you to Broken Beach Nusa Penida

 Besides a hat and sunscreen to beat the heat, I would suggest bringing the following things along with you to make the most of your visit to Broken Beach Nusa Penida: